tksuoran/erhe/Readme.md

 Also included are macros VERIFY(condition) and FATAL(format, ...) which
 can be used in place of assert() and unrecoverable error.

-## erhe::mesh namespace
+## erhe::primitive namespace

-erhe::mesh namespace provides classes to convert erhe::geometry::Geometry to renderable vertex and index buffers.
+erhe::primitive namespace provides classes to convert erhe::geometry::Geometry to renderable vertex and index buffers.

 ## erhe::scene namespace